Single mum’s tend to get a raw deal on Mother’s Day. Not only do we have to make our own celebrations, but we have to clean up after them too!

 4. You get to buy your own presents

 Goodbye one millionth pair of pink fluffy slippers, hello massage vouchers!
 If there’s one thing that I struggle with on Mother’s Day, it’s feeling left out.
-I miss being cooked breakfast in bed and waking up to surprise presents.
-That is, until I remember that I’m a Queen and I can throw a better mother’s day celebration than my Ex ever could!
+I miss being cooked breakfast in bed and waking up to surprise presents I genuinely want/need.
+That is, until I remember that I’m a Queen and I can throw a better Mother’s Day celebration than my ex ever could!
 Coffee Club Pancakes, Kmart shopping sprees, endless amounts of wine – no limits!

-Disclaimer: Limits may include nap times, meal times, general crankiness of children, lack of funds, and nonexistent motivation… Maybe just buy yourself an extra bottle of wine on Wednesday and turn on 50 shades.
-Your a mum and Christian Grey likes to party, so it kind of counts?
+Disclaimer: Limits may include nap times, meal times, general crankiness of children, lack of funds and nonexistent motivation.
+Maybe just buy yourself an extra bottle of wine on Wednesday and turn on 50 Shades.
+You’re a mum and Christian Grey likes to party, so it kind of counts?